-If you would like to be considered for this Scholarship, please submit one electronic copy and one hard copy of an essay (with name on the first page only) to the Graduate Office (UC 180) by: TBA.
+If you would like to be considered for this Scholarship, please submit one electronic copy and one hard copy of an essay (with name on the first page only) to the Graduate Office (UC 180) by: TBA (April/May 2014).

 The Carl F. and Margaret E. Klinck Prize